NCI-GDC/gdc-docs/docs/Encyclopedia/pages/STAR_Counts.md

 ## Overview ##

-STAR - Counts is a pipeline used for to quantify RNA gene and exon expression from unharmonized or GDC harmonized data.
-Quantification is performed with STAR - Counts using tumor and normal alignments and generates transcriptome profiling data.
+STAR - Counts is a pipeline used for to quantify gene expression from RNA-Seq data.
+Quantification is performed with STAR using tumor or normal alignments and generates transcriptome profiling data.

 ### Input

-* Tumor BAM - RNA-Seq
-* Normal BAM - RNA-Seq
+* Genomic BAM - RNA-Seq

 ### Output